microsoft/vscode-docs/api/references/theme-color.md

 Errors and warnings:

 - `editorError.foreground`: Foreground color of error squiggles in the editor.
-- `editorError.border`: Border color of error squiggles in the editor.
+- `editorError.border`: Border color of error boxes in the editor.
 - `editorWarning.foreground`: Foreground color of warning squiggles in the editor.
-- `editorWarning.border`: Border color of warning squiggles in the editor.
+- `editorWarning.border`: Border color of warning boxes in the editor.
 - `editorInfo.foreground`: Foreground color of info squiggles in the editor.
-- `editorInfo.border`: Border color of info squiggles in the editor.
+- `editorInfo.border`: Border color of info boxes in the editor.
 - `editorHint.foreground`: Foreground color of hints in the editor.
-- `editorHint.border`: Border color of hints in the editor.
+- `editorHint.border`: Border color of hint boxes in the editor.

 Unused source code: